top of page

 The problem

 The Southerner used to be funded by Midtown's communications magnet program, but when the program was ended in 2015, our funding got cut off.
-We now use newspaper sales as our primary source of funding, but have been struggling to sell enough, which limits our resources for upgrading technology, entering competitions and attending conventions.
+We now use newspaper sales as our primary source of funding, but for years, we struggled to sell enough, which limited our resources for upgrading technology, entering competitions and attending conventions.

-We currently sell newspaper subscriptions through a program called SchoolCash online, which is intended for parents to pay field trip and club fees, not the general public to purchase products.
-The tool is very limiting and doesn't allow us to ask for our subscribers' addresses, which means subscribers who don't directly tell a staff member their information never receive papers.
+We previously sold subscriptions through a program called SchoolCash online, which is intended for parents to pay field trip and club fees, not the general public to purchase products.
+The tool is very limiting and didn't allow us to ask for our subscribers' addresses, which means subscribers needed to tell a staff member to add them to our database, or they wouldn't receive the papers they paid for.
 Additionally, some subscribers have complained that they have no way to purchase more than one subscription through this tool.

 BOOSTER CLUB PROPOSAL